ntua-unit-of-control-and-informatics/PBK_Grouping/TiO2/README.md

 ## Data
 All R scripts are self-contained and need two xlsx files to run, found in the Data folder.
-The first one, "Rat physiological parameters.xlsx", contains the physiological parameters of the rat, while the second one, "Kreyling-IV-data.xlsx" includes the rat biodistribution data used for calibrating the model parameters, drawn from Kreyling et al. (2017).
-Both scripts must be downloaded and placed in the same folder, which will act as the working directory.
-In each script, the user should search for the command `setwd()` and insert as argument the aforementioned directory where the data reside.
+The first one, "Rat physiological parameters.xlsx", contains the physiological parameters of the rat, while the second one, "Kreyling-IV-data.xlsx" includes the rat biodistribution data used for calibrating the model parameters, drawn from Kreyling et al. (2017).The 'data' folder also contains .RData files that reproduce the respective models.
+The 'validation' folder contains data and R scripts used for generating the validation plots.
+In each script, the user should search for the command `setwd()` and insert the appropriate directory.

 ## R packages
 Users should downladed the xlsx files and then use the Nevertheless, The R packages that users needs to install are:
 * *openxlsx*, for reading the xlsx files